-- Glass Ionomer fillings.
-These are a blend of acrylic and glass that actually releases fluoride to help protect teeth.
+Glass Ionomer fillings, which are a blend of acrylic and glass that actually releases fluoride to help protect teeth.
 They are less durable than other options and may need to be replaced in as few as five years.

 Prevention is always the best medicine, and that includes dental care.
-You can’t reverse the decay that has already occurred, but you can take steps to prevent cavity formation and keep the decay from getting worse:
+You can’t reverse the decay that has already occurred, but you can take steps to prevent cavity formation and keep the decay from getting worse, including:

-- Brush and floss.
+Brushing and flossing.
 Brush your teeth at least twice a day and after meals.
-Floss daily to remove the food residue that promotes bacterial growth.
+Floss daily.

-- Changing your diet to avoid cavities.
-What you eat impacts dental health.
-It is especially important for children to develop good food habits.
-Avoid sugary foods and drinks and eat foods that help clean your teeth.
-This includes fiber-rich vegetables and fruit.
+Changing your diet to avoid cavities.
+Avoid sugary foods and drinks, and eat foods that help clean your teeth, like fiber-rich vegetables and fruit.

-- Seeing your dentist regularly.
-Keep up with regular dental cleanings for you and your child to keep your teeth healthy and to get ahead of early cavities.
+Seeing your dentist regularly.
+Keep up with regular dental cleanings to keep teeth healthy and to get ahead of early cavities.